ashleymaeconard/TIMEOR/README.md

 Two ways:
--   Import **SraRunTable from GEO**\* where TIMEOR will process raw data through retrieving .fastq files, quality control, alignment, and read count matrix creation
+-   Import **SraRunTable from GEO**\* where TIMEOR will process raw data through retrieving .fastq files, quality control, alignment, and read count matrix creation.
+Follow **Run TIMEOR Using Real Data:
+   Starting from Raw Time Series RNA-seq** below.
--   Import **metadata file\*\* and count matrix \*\*\*** (skipping raw data retrieval, quality control, alignment, and read count matrix creation) and proceeding straight to normalization and correction
+-   Import **metadata file\*\* and count matrix \*\*\*** (skipping raw data retrieval, quality control, alignment, and read count matrix creation) and proceeding straight to normalization and correction.
+    Follow **Run TIMEOR Using Simulated Data: Starting from Read Count Matrix** below.

 Then simply follow the prompts.
 Fill out the **grey** boxes to begin interacting with each stage and tab.
-Follow demo **Run TIMEOR Using Simulated Data** below.

 ### Input file types